-Note that no matter what configuration option is chosen for the buzzer, if the port control register has setup the pin to function as an input, then this will override the configuration option selection and force the pin to always behave as an input pin.
-This arrangement enables the pin to be used as both a buzzer pin and as an input pin, so regardless of the configuration option chosen; the actual function of the pin can be changed dynamically by the application program by programming the appropriate port control register bit.
+Note that no matter what the software selection bit is chosen for the buzzer, if the port control register has setup the pin to function as an input, then this will override the software selection and force the pin to always behave as an input pin.
+This arrangement enables the pin to be used as both a buzzer pin and as an input pin, so regardless of the software selection chosen; the actual function of the pin can be changed dynamically by the application program by programming the appropriate port control register bit.

-Note: The above drawing shows the situation where both pins PA1 and PA2 are selected by configuration option to be BZ and $\overline{\text{BZ}}$ buzzer pin outputs.
+Note: The Buzzer Output Pin Control drawing shows the situation where both pins PA1 and PA2 are selected by software selection bits to be BZ and $\overline{\text{BZ}}$ buzzer pin outputs.
 The Port Control Register of both pins must have already been setup as outputs.
 The data setup on pin PA2 has no effect on the buzzer outputs.